 (3) The Registrar has the functions that are conferred by this Act.

 [Section 128A inserted by No. 30 of 2003 s.
-36.]
+36; amended by No. 10 of 2006 s.
+6.]

 129. Registered person

 (1) Any person who is carrying on or intends to carry on the business of publishing publications may apply to the Registrar to be registered for the purpose of selling publications classified Category 1 restricted or Category 2 restricted, or both.